erik1968/analog-smith21/content/pages/blog/street-photography.md

       relativeUrl: true
 layout: post
 ---
+*The poster above was originally just construction paper.
+I "digitized" it last in Portfolio 493. *

-#### *I have a few projects that would be better in the blog.
+##### *I have a few projects that would be better in the blog.
 I want to share one of the photography projects and planning on doing a new round of architecture shoots downtown again, sometime this month/June...*